imgk120601/Cleaning-Data-python-script/README.md

 # Cleaning-Data-python-script

-EndTimeCorrection.py: This repository contains a Python script to clean and correct End Time data based on Horizon Spectra service breakdown input.
+EndTimeCorrection.py: This repository contains a Python script to clean and correct End Time data based on the Horizon Spectra service breakdown input.
 LCHTime_Cleaning.py: Cleaning Lifecycle Hook data merging duration and count.

 ## 🛠️ To Run `EndTimeCorrection.py`: